quantnetwork/overledger-sdk-javascript-v2/README.md

 npm install -g yarn
 ```

-Then, we can run run:
+Then, we can run build:

 ```
 yarn run build